petevieira/repair-cafe-app-api/README.md

 1. 80 character line limit
 1. Functions should ideally be less than 40 lines
 1. All functions and data types must be commented using JSDoc format, including at least description, parameters, returns

+## Deploying
+- We deploy in a Docker image.
+To build the image run `docker build -t trc-api .`
+- To run the app in the image, run
+`docker run --interactive --tty --publish 3000:3000 trc-api`